MY EXPOSE ON POLYGAMY

 Mormon fundamentalist sects are nothing but syndicated, organized-crime groups cloaked and protected under the guise of religion.

-And sure: There are good things in every bad.
+And sure, there are good things in every bad.
 However, polygamy is mostly bad — especially for the children who did not ask to be born into this crazy, convoluted, depraved, deprived, abusive, unfair, bizarre, secluded, deluded cult lifestyle.

 To begin with, it’s reminiscent of the old feudal-style systems of the Middle Ages … except most people didn’t live polygamy even back then.
 And most churches had outlawed it!

-It is a lifestyle forced upon Mormon fundamentalists through brainwashing and undue mind-control tactics — from the day they are born … because their own parents were brainwashed and controlled with these same concepts, too, from the day they were born — unless of course, they were converts to this convoluted, extremist, reprehensible lifestyle.
+It is a lifestyle forced upon Mormon fundamentalists through brainwashing, indoctrination, and undue mind-control tactics — from the day they are born … because their own parents were brainwashed and controlled with these same concepts, too, from the day they were born — unless of course, they were converts to this convoluted, extremist, reprehensible lifestyle.

 Or they joined it in the time of Joseph Smith’s leadership and teachings, in the early to mid-1800s — teachings that convinced Smith’s devout followers God commanded them to live polygamy or be damned to hell.